digidem/digital-democracy.org/_jobs/2022-front-end-dev.md

 - Experience working within an Agile environment
 - Ability to communicate technical concepts to the team and partners in non-technical terms.
-- Experience in Android and iOS Development
+- Experience in iOS Development
 - Ability to speak more than one language, in particular Spanish or Portuguese